Ibuprogames/gamedev-resources/README.md

 # Gamedev resources

-An updated collection of useful resources to design, develop and market games.
+An updated collection of useful resources to design, develop and marketing games.
 Maintained by [@ibuprogames](https://twitter.com/Ibuprogames).

-## Contributing

 To add, remove or change things on the list: please submit a pull request.